Running Multiple Instances

 - AlwaysUp from www.coretechnologies.com.
 Install on the server.

 - These instructions do not deal with SSL or DNS configuration.

 - There are other methods besides using AlwaysUp to manage the server configurations, but none are as good as this option.

 - You will have to know how to Publish your application from Alpha Five.

-- There is no physical restriction on the number of Instances you can run on a particular server and they are not tied to how many CPUs you have.
+- There is no physical restriction on the number of Instances you can run on a particular server and they are not tied to how many CPU cores you have.

-- Create a folder on your server as c:\a5\config.
+- Create a folder on your server as c:\aa\config.

 - If not already installed, install one copy of Alpha Web Application Server.

 - Look in the "system tray" right-bottom side of the Desktop.

 - Click on Configure Server and go through the licensing process under the Sessions tab -- make sure your server is properly licensed at this point.